-Sanitising has quickly become a conversation starter like the weather.
-This year, unlike most, has transformed our way of thinking - sanitising has become as important as brushing your teeth everyday.
-But what is the difference between hand gel and hand sanitiser spray?
-We created your go-to guide for all things sanitising...
+Hand sanitiser has quickly become a conversation starter, like the weather.
+The pandemic year, unlike most, has transformed our way of thinking - sanitising has become as important as brushing your teeth every day.

-Generally speaking, most sanitisers are made in the form of gel, which leaves a sticky residue on your skin.
+Generally speaking, most hand sanitisers are made in the form of gel, which leaves a sticky residue on your skin.
 But, why?

-The logic behind the gel formula is a simple one, brands needed to create a substance that would carry alcohol when rubbed in.
-They chose gel so it could carry the alcohol and be evenly applied across your hands but the chemical structure of this is a gloopy stickier substance – carrying the alcohol, to be distributed across the hands.
+The logic behind the gel formula is a simple one: brands needed to create a substance that would carry alcohol when rubbed in.
+They chose gel so it could carry the alcohol and be evenly applied across your hands.
+However, the chemical structure of gel makes it into a gloopy stickier substance.

-The challenge is people tend to be put off by the feeling of ‘stickiness’ - so much so, you risk them wiping the sanitiser off, especially for children who wipe their hands straight on their trousers!
+Everyone tends to be put off by the feeling of ‘stickiness’, so much so, many tend to wipe hand sanitiser off, especially children (who usually wipe their hands on their trousers right away).

-In the new Covid world, operating like a therapist seems a very logical efficient and safer choice, which is why hand sanitiser spray gets our seal of approval.
-The huge bonus of spray sanitisers is there is no gel in the formula, so you instantly reduce the sticky feeling.
-Our experience is showing children and general ‘non sanitiser lovers’ find a spray sanitiser easier to deal with.
+In the new Covid world, operating as a health professional is the logical, efficient and safer choice, which is why hand sanitiser spray gets our seal of approval.
+The huge bonus of spray sanitisers is there is no gel in the formula, so you instantly reduce the sticky feeling, making it easier to deal with.

 Why does sanitiser dry your hands out?

 As we discussed, hand sanitiser spray is made of large concentrations of alcohol.
-The fact is, alcohol is a drying ingredient.
-They were not lying - it is.
-This is why it is used so much in oily skincare to try and wipe excess oil off the surface of the skin (that doesn’t’ work by the way but that is something for another blog.)
-Alcohol applied to the skin surface causes it to become drier.
+The fact is, alcohol is a drying ingredient, and when applied to the skin surface it causes it to become drier.
+This is why it is widely used in oily skincare products to reduce excess oil off the surface of the skin (which doesn’t’ work by the way, but that is something for another blog.)

 The simple answer is no, you can’t make a sanitiser that is not drying to the skin.
-Remember, Proverb stands for statements of truth!
-If you have 60/70% plus of alcohol, this is going to cause dry skin.
-Alas there are improvements to the hand sanitiser spray formulation that you can do, and that’s to add other ingredients to try and reduce this impact, but you won’t stop it.
+Given the 60/70% alcohol formula in hand sanitiser, this will cause dry skin.
+Yet there are improvements to the hand sanitiser spray formulation that can be made, such as adding other ingredients to reduce the drying effect.

-Even if you use the ingredients above, our professional advice would be to always use a very good hand moisturiser frequently, alongside all your hand sanitising spray.
-Ideally, your moisturiser should be plant butter and oil based, not paraffinium liquidum with added humectants like glycerine.
+Our professional advice would be to always use a very good hand moisturiser frequently, alongside all your hand sanitising spray.
+Ideally, your moisturiser should be plant butter and oil-based, NEVER paraffinium liquidum with added humectants, like glycerine.

-The vast majority of the sanitiser market is based on an alcohol formulation.
-In order to be effective, it needs to be (at minimum) 60% alcohol and can go up to 90%.
+To be effective, hand sanitiser needs to be (at minimum) 60% alcohol and can go up to 90%.
 Subsequently, the vast majority of the bottle is neat alcohol.
 This is going to smell like - you guessed it, neat strong vodka.
 To cover that hand sanitiser smell, perfumes, synthetic fragrances or essential oils need to be used.

-The Proverb Sanitiser was created with spas and gyms in mind.
-Therefore, it had to function efficiently with 70% of alcohol and creating a mist within the air, to open and close training sessions or treatments.
+The Proverb Sanitiser was created with spas and gyms in mind, functioning efficiently with 70% of alcohol and creating a mist within the air, to open and close training sessions or treatments.

-The subtle scented sanitiser was produced to make a gym smell like a spa and to impact the client’s olfactory system and make them feel invigorated and ready to stretch, train or focus on their goals and wellbeing.
-It wasn’t made for Covid and it is our need for it to smell great for its original purpose that is now making it a standout sanitiser since this has become the ‘new norm’.
+The subtly scented Proverb hand sanitiser spray was produced to make any room smell like a spa and to impact the olfactory system, making you feel invigorated and ready to stretch, train or focus on your goals and wellbeing.